AdaCore/training_material/courses/fundamentals_of_ada/140_access_types.rst

 -----------------------

 * By default, stack-allocated objects cannot be referenced - and can even be optimized into a register by the compiler
-* `aliased` declares an object to be referenceable through an access value
+* :ada:`aliased` declares an object to be referenceable through an access value

    .. code:: Ada

       V : aliased Integer;

-*  `'Access` attribute gives a reference to the object
+* :ada:`'Access` attribute gives a reference to the object

    .. code:: Ada